-Lynyrd Skynyrd (and NO, it is not spelled Lynard Skynard!) have had a career marked by attitude, originality, great successes and unfortunately, many accidents and tragic deaths.
-Lynyrd Skynyrd, one of the most important and influential bands of the '70s, was formed in Jacksonville, Florida when Ronnie Van Zant, Robert Burns, Larry Junstrom, Gary Rossington and Allen Collins put together group called "The Noble Five" which later became "My Backyard" and thanks to major influence by The Allman Brothers Band, decided to play a mixture of country, blues and hard rock.
+Lynyrd Skynyrd have had a career marked by attitude, originality, great successes and unfortunately, many accidents and tragic deaths.
+One of the most important and influential bands of the ’70s, was formed in Jacksonville, Florida when Ronnie Van Zant, Robert Burns, Larry Junstrom, Gary Rossington and Allen Collins put together group called “The Noble Five” which later became “My Backyard” and thanks to major influence by The Allman Brothers Band, decided to play a mixture of country, blues and hard rock.

 Famous “original line-up” was born after keyboard virtuoso Billy Powell, former roadie, joined the group in 1970 and Leon Wilkeson replaced Junstrom on bass just before Skynyrds first album: “Pronounced” LEH-nerd ‘skin-‘nérd” came out in 1973.
 Album included future classic hits “Free Bird” and “Simple Man”.

 Lynyrd Skynyrds second album, “Second Helping”, came out in 1974, and first single “Sweet Home Alabama” (and their biggest hit so far) helped band to receive their first gold record.
 Third album “Nuthin ‘Fancy” featured the classic “Saturday Night Special” which helped Lynyrd Skynyrd to stay in spotlights.

 After “Gimme Back My Bullets” came out in 1976, a few more changes occurred in the line-up: The guitarist Steve Gaines stepped in to place Ed King and band added backing vocals group, The Honkettes, with Jo Jo Billingsley, Leslie Hawkins and Cassie Gaines, sister of Steve Gaines.